Jeunese/jeunese.github.io/docs/get-started.md

 **User journey.** Keep the ToC organized around the administrator’s technical workflow and key tasks from the customer’s perspective.

-**Use cases.** Write content with the core business cases of our customers in mind .
+**Use cases.** Write content with the core business cases of our customers in mind.